 - Put your favorite food on the shopping list.
 You do enough for others, why not get that package of cookies you love?
 Buy your favorite food.
 Lots of parents, spouses or anyone on a budget fall prey to sticking to the basics.
 Maybe you buy what your budget allows or what their kids and families want to eat.
 But what about you?
 Do you want a particular cheese or fresh squeezed orange juice?
 Add it to the cart.

 - Read a book or article for pleasure.
-No judgement, grab that celeb magazine or chic-lit you’ve been eyeing.
+No judgment.
+Grab that celeb magazine or chic-lit you’ve been eyeing.
 Let your mind go on a vacation it’s okay.

 - Drink more water.
 Instead of beating yourself up for never drinking enough, remind yourself that water is something your body and brain love and need.
 It detoxifies you and can take just a few seconds.